 In earlier times, businesses employed old-school PBX (private branch exchange) setups to bring all their communications in-house.
-Today, it’s the era of the cloud, and this technology makes it much easier to create a more fully featured communications stack without investing in a full-fledged server or IP setup.
+Today, it’s the era of the cloud, and this technology makes it much easier to create a more fully-featured communications stack without investing in a full-fledged server/IP setup.

 Services like RingCentral charge a nominal per user, per month fee while providing important business communications features.
 While, over time, these can cost thousands, paying for so many communications features at a small monthly fee is incredibly small business-friendly.

 These services are also typically georedundant.
-This means that should a globally located server go down, there are usually several other servers to pick up the slack.
-With on-premise systems, should a server fail, your communications capabilities are crippled, which increases costs.
+This means that should a globally-located server go down, there are usually several other servers to pick up the slack.
+With on-premise systems, should a server fail, this cripples your communications capabilities, which increases costs.
 As a result of this georedundancy, providers like RingCentral, 8×8, and Nextiva can offer 99.999% uptime guarantees that stipulate that servers cannot be down for more than five minutes per year.